 Styles of Gas Logs

-Vented gas log sets are made to be used in existing wood-burning fireplaces with a functional chimney and are a replacement for real wood logs.
-Vented logs produce tall, golden flames creating the illusion of an authentic wood fire.
+Vented gas log sets are made to be used in an existing wood-burning fireplace with a fully operational chimney and serve as a replacement for real wood logs.
+They feature lifelike detailing and produce tall, golden flames to create the illusion of an authentic wood fire.

-Just like real wood logs, vented logs must be used with a functional chimney and require the chimney damper to stay open at all times to prevent the build-up of harmful combustion by-products, such as carbon monoxide.
+Vented gas logs must be used with a functional chimney and require the chimney damper to stay open at all times to prevent the build-up of harmful combustion byproducts, like carbon monoxide.

-Since the chimney damper is required to stay open, almost all of the heat produced is lost through the chimney, making vented logs incredibly inefficient sources of heat.
+Since the chimney damper is required to stay open, almost all of the heat produced is lost through the chimney, making Vented logs an incredibly inefficient source of heat.

-Burners for vented log sets either come standard or ANSI certified.
+Burners for Vented gas log sets either come standard or ANSI certified.
 A standard burner is assembled after you receive it and an ANSI certified burner is assembled at the factory, then tested for safety and efficacy.